What Does a Health Coach Read?

 This is obviously a very personal topic.
 It’s my opinion, and that of a growing body of evidence, that spiritual practices are associated with better health and well-being through the physiological effects of positive emotions.
 Regular spiritual practices in various forms (prayer, devotion, meditation, faith services, etc.) can quiet the mind, increase gratitude, elicit hope, relieve stress, promote joy, and on and on.
 No matter your beliefs, these benefits can provide a strong foundation on which to build your healthy lifestyle.

 And there you have it!
 My top 10 MUST-READS for anyone trying to improve their health.
-If you have a favorite that you think I should know about, please comment!
+If you have a favorite that you think I should know about, please shoot me a message on either IG or FB!